LoopKit/loopdocs/docs/browser/edit-browser.md

 Open the text file in which you saved the customization lines.

-For a given submodule, paste the "comment" and "curl" lines that you prepared in [Prepare customization lines](#prepare-customization-lines) similar to the examples, near line 279 (`main` or 239 for `dev`), that are commented out and provided as an example.
+For a given submodule, paste the "comment" and "curl" lines that you prepared in [Prepare customization lines](#prepare-customization-lines) (similar to the examples found in lines 279 through 286).
+These examples are commented out and are just for guidance.
 The best place to paste these is at the end of the `# Customize Loop: Download and apply patches` section and before the `# Patch Fastlane Match to not print tables` line.

 The indenting needs to match, so tab or (shift-tab) to line up the columns.
 The graphic below shows a couple of common mistakes.